Updated Wednesday, September 20, 2023 with new FAQ

 Audi, Genesis, Kia, Volkswagen, and Volvo top the charts in terms of overall safety.
 Two notable inclusions for 2022 include most minivans earning the Top Safety Pick+ rating, along with four pickup trucks.

-Small cars with the best headlights
+Small cars with the best headlights for 2023

 All of these inclusions are due to modern and improved headlights.
 Some automakers give consumers good headlights as standard, while others make you pay for upgraded headlights.
 Now, let’s get into some of the Top Safety Pick+ vehicles, according to their class.
 The classes include small, midsize, luxury, large, and large luxury cars, small SUVs, Midsize SUVs, Midsize Luxury SUVs, Large SUVs, and Minivans.
 For these, the measurement is in meters in low and high beams, and all have no excessive glare.
 First off, there is the small car class.
 These include the Honda Civic and Honda Insight, Mazda 3, and Subaru Crosstrek Hybrid.